SoloDevNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 # What is VS Code?

 Visual Studio Code (VS Code) is a simple, yet powerful, code editor that works on my computer with versions for Windows, macOS, and Linux.
 It natively supports JavaScript, TypeScript, and Node.js.
-Other programming languages and technical abilities are available to VS Code through the use of appropriate extensions.
+Other programming languages and technical abilities are available to VS Code through the use of appropriate Extensions.

 [https://code.visualstudio.com/](https://code.visualstudio.com/)***↗.***